dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 the .NET Framework binder to match what all other runtimes already do: unify assembly references to the version deployed by the application, assuming the version is equal or higher.

+### How does this work for ASP.NET projects?

+There are two kinds of ASP.NET projects: web application and web sites:

+* **Web Applications**.
+While those have a project file and thus run MSBuild, they generally don't publish the `web.config` file but instead use the one from the source.
+This prevents us from having the ability to add additional settings as part of the build.
+The experience developers get is that they see a single warning in the error list.
+Double clicking it will prompt them and ask whether they want to add binding redirects to their configuration file.
+  Selecting yes will add them.
+It's a one time action for all affected assemblies.

+* **Web Sites**.
+Web sites don't have a build definition and don't work at all.